petergridge/Irrigation-V5/README.md

 ### Config Flow
 * Define the program using the UI.
 From Setting, Devices & Services choose 'ADD INTEGRATION'.
 Search for Irrigation Controller Component.
 * Modify programs and zones, add new zones, delete zones
+* V4 yaml configuration will be imported, run check configuration first and correct any changes implemented to support this release first
+* Imports will occur only once, if you delete the config from the UI it will not reimport
+* YAML support will be removed in a future release

 ### Pre-requisite
 * The time_date integration is required